-The Division of Graduate Studies awards assistantships each year with a monthly stipend plus tuition for one academic year-Fall and Spring.
+Graduate Studies awards assistantships each year with a monthly stipend plus tuition for one academic year-Fall and Spring.
 To qualify for an assistantship the applicant must have at least a 3.00 average on a 4.00 scale, be able to carry at least 9 semester hours of course work each semester and be able to contribute 12 hours for master-level student or 15 hours for a doctoral level student of useful service weekly to a department or academic college.
-Applications may be obtained from the Division of Graduate Studies.
+Applications may be obtained from Graduate Studies.
 Students should apply directly to the department chair or academic dean of the desired major field.
 The deadline for submitting applications is March 1.